richbon75/advent_of_code_2019/README.md

 Unless otherwise specified, all the scripts will be in Python 3.7 and obviously the inputs are specific to me.

-Huge thanks [Eric Wastl](https://twitter.com/ericwastl) for putting this puzzle together every year.
+Huge thanks to [Eric Wastl](https://twitter.com/ericwastl) for putting this puzzle together every year.
 It's a ton of fun.